mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Deals double damage to Generals.

 name:     First Sword of Akrane
-text:     Your other minions have +1 Attack.
+text:     Your other minions have +1⚔️.

 name:     Grimes
 text:     **Deploy** and **Dying Wish**: Summon a random minion from any tribe nearby.